Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

   ![Edit attribute set](../../Assets/Screenshots/DataHub/Settings/AttributeSets/EditAttributeSet.png "[Edit attribute set]")

-2. In the *Assigned attributes* section, select the checkboxes of the attributes, you want to remove from the attribute set.
+2. In the *Assigned attributes* section, select the checkboxes of the attributes you want to remove from the attribute set.
   The editing toolbar is displayed above the list.

 3. Click the ![Delete](../../Assets/Icons/Trash03.png "[Delete]") (Delete) button in the editing toolbar.